WuJinfeng0715/WuJinfeng.github.io/_pages/cv.md

 * Oct 2017 – Aug 2018, Research Assistant
   *Social Thought of Thousand People Program*
   * Coded more than 150 interview materials related to Chinese political value.
-Based on qualitative analysis, I proposed one theoretical model to distinguish three types of political values
+Based on qualitative analysis, I proposed one theoretical model to distinguish three types of political values and study the distribution of political value in different social groups

 Academic Awards
 ======